KristianRinggaard/git_training/README.md

 # git_training
-This is my first repository - I am happy
+This is my first repository - I am sad